Virginia Tech® home

 Color / fabric:

 Navy, dark gray, brown and black are safe.
 Other color trends may come and go; avoid the extremes.
-Women generally have more options with suit color than men.
-For example, while a women could look conservative in a slate blue or light gray suit, slate blue and light gray would be less conservative for men.
-Choose a solid or very subtle weave pattern or plaid (the type that looks solid across a room).
-Wool, wool blends, and high quality blends and synthetics are appropriate for women's suiting.
+Women's professional attire generally includes more options with suit color than men's professional attire.
+For example, while a women could look conservative in a slate blue or light gray suit, slate blue and light gray would be viewed as less conservative in men's attire.
+Choose a solid or very subtle weave pattern or plaid (that looks solid across a room).
+Wool, wool blends, and high quality blends and synthetics are appropriate for women's attire suiting.

 Shirt / sweaters:

 Underneath the suit jacket, wear a tailored blouse in a color or small print that coordinates nicely with your suit.
 A fine gauge, good quality shell (sleeveless) or sleeved knit top (not bulky; not thin or gauzy; not a t-shirt) is also appropriate underneath your suit jacket.
 Don't show cleavage.
-(Remember that tv/movies are trying to attract viewers; they don't represent reality of the professional environment.)
+(Media that does so is trying to attract viewers, and does not represent reality of the professional environment.)
 Choose colors that flatter you.

 Jewelry / accessories: